barryclark/jekyll-now/_posts/2019-02-22-german-zuegnisse-no-fooling-nlp.md

 ## Demystifying the Language of German Reference Letters with NLP - Part 1

-It is a legal obligation in Germany for all companies to provide reference letters for everyone leaving the company.
+It's a legal obligation in Germany for all companies to provide reference letters for everyone leaving the company.
 A reference letter is essentially an evaluation, a final certificate, which an employee gets before leaving a company or changing supervisors and serves as a qualification for the next employer by proving two things: did this person really work for the company in the past, and, how good from the company's perspective did she or he perform.

 ## It's complicated